 Pros

-• Lower transaction fees - real savings once you’re above $4,000/month in sales
+• Lower transaction fees with real savings once you’re above $4,000/month in sales

-• Standard reports - enough data to make informed decisions about products, marketing, and inventory
+• Standard reports with enough data to make informed decisions about products, marketing, and inventory

-• POS access - sell at retail locations, markets, and pop-ups with lower in-person rates
+• POS access to sell at retail locations, markets, and pop-ups with lower in-person rates

-• International tools - duties and import tax calculation, multi-currency, and market-specific domains
+• International tools including duties and import tax calculation, multi-currency, and market-specific domains

 Cons

-• No custom reports - you’re limited to Shopify’s standard report templates, which can feel restrictive if you want to track specific metrics
+• No custom reports: you’re limited to Shopify’s standard report templates, which feels restrictive if you want to track specific metrics like cohort retention or LTV

-• $79/month adds up - if your sales are inconsistent or seasonal, the fixed monthly cost can eat into margins during slow periods
+• $79-105/month adds up: if your sales are inconsistent or seasonal, the fixed monthly cost can eat into margins during slow periods

-• No third-party shipping rates - you can’t show live carrier-calculated rates at checkout, which matters for stores offering free shipping thresholds or international delivery
+• No third-party shipping rates: you can’t show live carrier-calculated rates at checkout, which matters for stores with international delivery or free shipping thresholds

 Try Our Shopify Transaction Fee Calculator